Blendify/blender-manual/trunk/blender_docs/manual/preferences/viewport.rst

    This improves the quality of how textures are drawn at the cost of performance.
 Clip Alpha
    Clip alpha below this threshold in the 3D View.
-   Note that the default is set to a low value to prevent issues on some GPU's.
+   Note that, the default is set to a low value to prevent issues on some GPU's.
 Image Display Method
    Method to draw images as the following options are supported: